This post may contain affiliate links.

 The moisture in the filling and especially the fruit will seep into the base if assembled too early, which can cause it to get soft.
 See notes below on how to prepare it in advance for best results.

 Another trick?
 Melt 1/2 cup of white chocolate chips on medium power of the microwave for 1-2 minutes.
 Spread this over the cookie base and let it harden completely before adding the frosting and fruit.
-This boss trick is used by French pastry chefs when assembling fruit tarts with custard fillings to keep the crust from getting soggy.
+This boss trick is used by French pastry chefs when assembling tarts with creamy fillings to keep the crust from getting soggy.

 How early can you make fruit pizza?
 Will fruit pizza keep overnight?